djplaner/memex/sense/nodt/ai-ponderings.md

 - They [are not all knowing](https://iai.tv/articles/all-knowing-machines-are-a-fantasy-auid-2334)
 - They maybe [limited by their input](https://twitter.com/emollick/status/1605756428941246466)

+Related resources

+- [One look at our future](https://marginalrevolution.com/marginalrevolution/2022/12/one-look-at-our-future.html) - captures and discusses a Tweet giving some overview of the tech and its future

 But also that there are different types of AI.
 The above are more specific to language models, the current AI of focus.
 There may be other types of AI.

 ## What can we do with the technology?
 What are its affordances?